 |8||47 v 82||18 v 111||50 v 79||15 v 114||34 v 95||31 v 98||63 v 66||2 v 127|

-All rounds in the tournament are played as best of 11 legs.
-This is until the final where the players will play best of 19.
+All rounds in the tournament are played as best of 11 legs until the final where the players will play best of 19.
 The format is relatively short considering it’s one of the majors, but with the huge number of games that need to be played, it’s one of the traits of the UK Championships.

 The short format is often more interesting as well and upsets are often very common throughout.
-In 2017, 2nd seed Ding Junhui was knocked out in the first round by Leo Fernandez, ranked 127th.
+In 2017, second seed Ding Junhui was knocked out in the first round by Leo Fernandez, ranked 127th.
+In 2022, defending champion and first seed Zhao Xintong was knocked out in the first round by 47th ranked qualifier Sam Craigie, who would go on to reach the quarter-finals before being defeated by eventual winner Mark Allen.

 Venue – The York Barbican

-Unlike a number of the bigger tournaments in world snooker, the UK Championships haven’t had a particularly long-term venue to host.
-It’s been hosted at the likes of the Preston Guild Hall, Bournemouth International Centre and the Tellford International Centre.
+Unlike a number of the bigger tournaments in world snooker, the UK Championship hasn’t had a particularly long-term venue to host.
+It’s been hosted at the likes of the Preston Guild Hall, Bournemouth International Centre and the Telford International Centre.
 It currently resides in the Barbican Centre in York, where it’s been played since 2011 and previously from 2001 to 2007.

 The Barbican Centre is one of the biggest arenas in York and holds a capacity crowd of 1,500 for snooker games.
 It’s had several refurbishments over the years, with the most recent seeing the grand opening happen in 2011 after a £1.5 million refurbishment job.